abigailpickard/abigailpickard.github.io/contents/home.md

 Thanks for visiting my website and for your interest in my research.
 I am currently a postdoctoral research fellow at the University of Edinburgh in the School of Health in Social Sciences.
 My overarching research interests are child psychology, eating behaviours and child development.
 I am currently working on my independent research investigating the development of eating trajectories in young children, please get in touch if you are keen to collaborate.
-I have recently finished as the postdoctoral research lead on the ESRC-funded research Appetite in Preschoolers: Producing Evidence for Tailoring Interventions Effectively [(APPETItE)](https://www.appetite-research.com/).

 #### Email